What is nutrient management?

 Mitigation strategies and options

 Implement the 4Rs of nutrient management.
 The 4Rs are practices that reduce the over-application of N that may otherwise lead to N2O emissions (see Case Study).
-The single most important practice for minimizing N2O emissions is right rate:
+The single most important practice for minimizing N2O emissions is the right rate:

 - Right rate to match the amount of fertilizer applied to the crop nutrient uptake.
 Perform a soil analysis to appropriately match the amount of fertilizer needed to achieve an expected yield while minimizing N2O emissions.
 For example, in a global meta-analysis composed of 78 studies, Scherback et al. (2014) suggest that N2O emissions tend to increase at an exponential rate when N inputs exceed the crops’ N requirement (Fig. 4).